silvareal/frickle/README.md

                    Retrain Worker ──────────┘  (reads SSOT, rebuilds store)
 ```

-- **PostgreSQL** — source of truth for every transaction, label, and score.
+- **PostgreSQL**: source of truth for every transaction, label, and score.
-- **Ahnlich DB** — in-memory vector store; a **rebuildable cache**, never an SSOT.
+- **Ahnlich DB**: in-memory vector store; a **rebuildable cache**, never an SSOT.
   Its entire contents reconstruct from Postgres via the retrain worker.
 Losing the
   node is a non-event.
-- **`pipeline/`** — the shared, versioned feature pipeline (four tracks: scaled
+- **`pipeline/`**: the shared, versioned feature pipeline (four tracks: scaled
   numerics, frozen one-hot categoricals, timestamp decomposition, MiniLM text
   embedding).
 The _same code path_ runs offline and online, which is what prevents
-  training/serving skew — guarded by `pipeline/tests/test_skew.py`.
+  training/serving skew: guarded by `pipeline/tests/test_skew.py`.
 The text track is
   deliberately **down-weighted** (`TEXT_WEIGHT`) so cosine similarity is driven by the
   structured signal (amount, channel, country, time) rather than descriptive free
-  text — this is, after all, a structured-data similarity demo.
+  text: this is, after all, a structured-data similarity demo.
-- **Text embedding via `ahnlich-ai`** — the text track's `all-MiniLM-L6-v2` embedding
+- **Text embedding via `ahnlich-ai`**: the text track's `all-MiniLM-L6-v2` embedding
   is produced by the **ahnlich-ai proxy** (run `--without-db` as a pure text→vector
   service), not by a model bundled in the backend.
 The embedder is pluggable
   (`EMBEDDER=ahnlich_ai` | `sentence_transformers`); ahnlich-ai's output matches the
   in-process model to ~1e-7, so the store stays consistent.
 The numeric/category/time
-  tracks stay in our pipeline — ahnlich-ai only handles the free text.
+  tracks stay in our pipeline, ahnlich-ai only handles the free text.
-- **Retrain worker** — fits the pipeline + Isolation Forest, rebuilds the store via
+- **Retrain worker**: fits the pipeline + Isolation Forest, rebuilds the store via
   **atomic swap** (build a new slot, verify, flip the pointer), writes labels back.
   The anomaly detector fits on the **structured block only** (not the 384-dim text
   track), so its outlier labels reflect transaction structure instead of textual
   oddities. `contamination` is a configurable operating threshold.
-- **Decision service** — async FastAPI: write Postgres first → vectorize off the
+- **Decision service**: async FastAPI: write Postgres first → vectorize off the
   event loop → k-NN query Ahnlich → vote → derive a reason → index the vector back →
   update Postgres → return the verdict.
 Degrades gracefully if Ahnlich is down.